syncfusion-content/uwp-docs/uwp/Diagram/Annotation.md

 	Shape = new RectangleGeometry() { Rect = new Rect(0, 0, 10, 10) },
 	ShapeStyle = this.diagram.Resources["shapestyle"] as Style
 };
-//Adds Nodes to the SfDiagram
+//Adds Nodes to the UWP SfDiagram nodes.Add(node);
-nodes.Add(node);
 diagram.Nodes = nodes;